Achilleas Kostoulas

 Segregation advice withdrawn

-Some good news: Universities UK have withdrawn previous advice that they had issued, where it was stated that it would be acceptable for universities segregate male and female members of the audience at the request of visiting lecturers.
+Some good news: Universities UK have withdrawn previous advice that they had issued, which stated that universities might segregate male and female members of the audience at the request of visiting lecturers.
 Academics like Richard Dawkins, and politicians such as Michael Gove had all voiced their strong opposition to the original guidance, which had aimed to accommodate external speakers from radical Islamic backgrounds.

 Universities UK agrees entirely with the prime minister that universities should not enforce gender segregation on audiences at the request of guest speakers.
 However, where the gender segregation is voluntary, the law is unclear.
 We are working with our lawyers and the EHRC to clarify the position.